About Ispirer Systems

 The example below shows the difference in conversion using the ISPIRER_PACKAGE option with the default value and the changed value.

-Oracle source code Converted Java code by ISPIRER_PACKAGE=com.ispirer. {source_macro} Converted Java code with the ISPIRER_PACKAGE=com.example.pkg option
+Oracle source code Converted to Java code by ISPIRER_PACKAGE=com.ispirer. {source_macro} Converted to Java code with the ISPIRER_PACKAGE=com.example.pkg option

 CREATE PROCEDURE ISPIRER_PACKAGE_EXAMPLE